 2. Moz -- Content Marketing

 Moz, a business specializing in SEO and marketing, has been a leader in content creation for the past few years.
 Search for anything about SEO and you're sure to see Moz pop up in the search results.
-And they've never been one to stand still -- always using new content formats and looking for new ways to engage its audience.
-One example of this is its Whiteboard Fridays, where Moz shares educational whiteboard videos, featuring energetic and engaging experts explaining all kinds of SEO concepts on, you guessed it, a whiteboard.
+And the company hasn't stood still -- always using new content formats and seeking innovativeways to engage its audience.
+One example of this is its Whiteboard Fridays, where Moz shares educational whiteboard videos, featuring energetic and engaging experts explaining SEO concepts on, you guessed it, a whiteboard.
 Check out this one on link building.

 3. Ann Handley -- Personal Branding